Use of racial terminology on Radiopaedia.org

 This style guide article outlines the use of racial terminology on Radiopaedia.org.

 The idea of race and ethnicity is complex and steeped in historical definitions, which have been and still are used for discriminatory purposes.
-Ideas around the basis of race and ethnicity revolve around:
+Ideas on the basis of race and ethnicity revolve around:

 - shared cultural homogeneity